 Because of the complex nature of this relocation, it was vital that every aspect of the project was meticulously planned to ensure a smooth transition to the complete satisfaction of the client.

 Aggregate Industries’ Project Manager, Mark Smedley, kindly commented:

 “The AIS Vanguard team was a pleasure to work with on this project, with their professional attitude, methodical and diligent work practices everything was completed within the allocated time frame, and I look forward to working with the AIS Vanguard team on any future projects that we have.”

 Turnkey Removal And Installation For A Paper Mill

 The mill manufactures 450,000 tonnes of newsprint per year from recovered newspapers and magazines, supplying many of the UK’s regional and national newspaper publishers.
 It also produces a variety of other paper types for coldset, heatset and litho printing processes

 Due to the access required, the first stage of the operation was to remove sections of the roof of the mill with the use of both tower and mobile cranes and support vehicles.

 On completion of this two-day procedure, the AIS Vanguard team was able to decommission and lift the old gantry crane, which measured over 30 meters, out through the gap in the roof and onto transportation to be taken away.

 The next part of the task was to lift the new gantry crane in through the roof and lower it to its final position, ready for the installation process and commissioning.

 Finally, the sections of the roof were replaced.
 We were able to complete the entire project in less than five days, which was quicker than the programmed schedule.

-Due to the size, weight and the unusual entry and exit for the gantry cranes it was vital that all aspects of this project were in order, including method statements and health and safety procedures.
-We made sure that all of these documents were meticulously planned and adhered to throughout the project ensuring smooth completion of the project.
+Due to the size, weight and the unusual entry and exit for the gantry cranes, it was vital that all aspects of this project were in order, including method statements and health and safety procedures.
+We made sure that all of these documents were meticulously planned and adhered to throughout the project, ensuring smooth completion.

 This resulted in us finishing the lift project ahead of schedule, with minimal risk and to the complete satisfaction of the client.